rzvdaniel/sapper-dynamic-import/README.md

 npm run dev
 ```

 Open up [localhost:3000](http://localhost:3000) and navigate Apps route in the Home page.
-From there, you have access to the two links that asynchronously load the two sample apps:
+From there, you have access to the two links that asynchronously load the two Svelte sample apps:

 Each of the two links would direct you to the same page ([app].svelte) using two different route options:
 - /app/bye-world
 - /app/hello-world

-Once the [app].svelte page is touched, the Svelte app corresponding to the route being accessed should be dynamically loaded at runtime.
+Once the [app].svelte page is accessed by the route nevigation, the corresponding Svelte app is dynamically loaded at runtime.

 Best!